Meeko and the Malefic Morphis

 Johan Oosthuizen

-When puffy-cheeked river pebbles burble anxiously at a crab carrying two bright crimson stones in its burly pincers, trouble rumbles its arrival in the Magmakamma Forest.
-A tired and thirsty young fisherman witnesses this incident.
-He plucks the stones from the stream.
+When puffy-cheeked river pebbles burble at a crab carrying two crimson stones in its pincers, trouble arrives in the Magmakamma Forest.
+A tired and thirsty young boy grabs the stones from the stream and shoves them deep inside a pocket.
+He clambers up the embankment to find shelter from the storm, and nods off – but not before he has inspected his magical find closely.

-As he sleeps, his fertile imagination turns his awesome discovery into a vivid dream.
+As he sleeps, his imagination turns his awesome discovery into a vivid dream.

-Its only prisoner, the feared Malefic Morphis, escapes!
+In this fantasy realm, lightning cracks across the knuckles of a giant wild fig known as the Dungeon Tree.
+The tree's tired old roots relent and lose their grip on the mossy forest floor, and its only prisoner, the feared Malefic Morphis, escapes!
 From the moment he tears himself free of his root-shackles, fortune smiles on the blind and embittered creature.
-He procures the two fiery stones and threatens to destroy the entire forest and all the creatures living in it.
+He gets the fiery stones and threatens to destroy the entire forest and all the creatures living in it.

-One of them is Meeko, a gentle manikin.
-He learns of the monster’s escape and consults the wise Sprite Queen.
-Soon Meeko finds himself at the centre of a plan to recapture the monster.
-He asks his best friends, Sputz and Frip, two competitive and mischievous Squelshees, to assist him.
+One of them is Meeko, a gentle manikin, who hears of the monster’s escape.
+Meeko consults the wise Sprite Queen and soon finds himself at the centre of a plan to recapture the monster.
+He asks his best friends, Sputz and Frip, two mischievous Squelshees, to assist him.
 The playful pair introduce him to their friends, Droople and Schloffa.
 Meeko invites them all to a secret meeting at his home.

 That night, while a pale-yellow moon struggles to break through the soft clouds, a spotted eagle owl, perched high in a yellowwood, announces the arrival of the manikin’s guests.